farzinf/sesami-assignment/README.md

 $ yarn run start:prod
 ```

-after run can see api on `localhost:3000` and swagger api documents on `localhost:3000/api` address.
+Once the application has been run, you will be able to view the API on `localhost:3000/api` and the swagger API documents on `localhost:3000/api/docs`.

 ## Test